tommai78101/Bizhawk-GeneticAlgorithmBot/README.md

 # Bizhawk-GeneticAlgorithmBot
-Genetic algorithm control input bot for Bizhawk for the creation of tools-assisted speedruns.
+Genetic algorithm control inputs generation bot for Bizhawk for the creation of tools-assisted speedruns.

+Also includes neuro-evolution augmented topology (NEAT) for control inputs generation.

 # Requirements